Justin Kanda and “Kanda in the…”

 The interest in Japanese stemmed from my older brother’s discovery of Japanese music in the mid-’90s (e.g. Pocket Biscuits, SPEED, Amuro Namie, globe, Aikawa Nanase, etc.) and my grandparents’ interest in a show called Soko ga shiritai (lit.
 ‘I want to know about there’).
 It deepened when I found my own favorite artists/singers, such as Hamasaki Ayumi, Utada Hikaru, and Morning Musume, and more recently again after finding a women’s professional bowling show called P-LEAGUE BOWLING REVOLUTION.
 I’m honestly not a big fan of anime nor manga, and I don’t really have a favorite author either (although I’m quite partial to poetry).

 I spent a year abroad in Tokyo, Japan at Sophia University from 2012-2013, and bowled with Waseda’s team during that time.
-I started bowling from the age of 5 at Bowl-O-Drome on Isenberg St., then moved to Kalihi Bowl, Pearl Harbor Bowling Center, Naval Station Bowling Center, then finally ended up at Hickam Bowling Center (where I now coach the junior program).
+I started bowling from the age of 5 at Bowl-O-Drome on Isenberg St., then moved to Kalihi Bowl, Pearl Harbor Bowling Center, Naval Station Bowling Center, then finally ended up at Hickam Bowling Center (where I coached the junior program).
+I’m currently coaching at Fort Shafter Bowling Center, and also coach high school bowling for a small private school.
 Both my parents and all four grandparents bowled, as well as my older brother; in fact, my great-grandmother on my dad’s side was ‘legendary’ from what I was told.
 Besides my grandmother on my dad’s side (who retired from bowling before I started), I’m the only left-handed bowler in the family.